zbxshangqiu/CMCBEP-CL/README.md

 # CMCBEP-CL
 CMCBEP-CL is a framework for multimodal sentiment analysis task.
 ## Introdction
 We introduced a novel multimodal emotion prediction method, CMCBEP-CL, which leverages contrastive learning and cross-modal complementary balance to enhance sentiment analysis accuracy.
 The method comprises three core modules: a lead mode supplementation module, a cross-modal comparative analysis module, and a balanced prediction result module.
 The lead mode supplementation module identifies and utilizes the most representative modality to supplement feature representations of other modalities.
 The cross-modal comparative analysis module extracts specific and differential features through contrastive learning, improving discriminative semantic information extraction.
 Finally, the balanced prediction result module integrates prediction results from each stage to ensure robust sentiment analysis.
-Experimental results on the CMU-MOSEI, CMU-MOSI, and CH-SIMS datasets demonstrate that our proposed approach outperforms state-of-the-art methods.
+Experimental results on the CMU-MOSEI and CMU-MOSI datasets demonstrate that our proposed approach outperforms state-of-the-art methods.
 ## Requirements
 Our code is written by Python, based on Pytorch (Version ≥ 1.4)
 ## Datasets